-- Tips To ensure that you have set the correct working directory before you issue commands that do not specify full path names, use ChDir. - To change the current directory, use ChDir. - To determine the current drive and directory, use CurDir. - ChDir and ChDrive affect the operation of file-related commands like Open and Kill, which use the current working, or default, drive and directory unless you specify a full path name. - ChDrive is ignored when the Actuate Basic program is running on UNIX. - Example The following example changes the default directory to a second drive.
+- To ensure that you have set the correct working directory before you issue commands that do not specify full path names, use ChDir. - To change the current directory, use ChDir. - To determine the current drive and directory, use CurDir. - ChDir and ChDrive affect the operation of file-related commands like Open and Kill, which use the current working, or default, drive and directory unless you specify a full path name. - ChDrive is ignored when the Actuate Basic program is running on UNIX.

+The following example changes the default directory to a second drive.
 If it cannot change the directory, it responds with an error message.

 '''

 Sub Start()

 On Error Resume Next

 Dim CurrPath As String, Drive As String

 Dim HasColon As Integer, Msg As String

 Dim NewDrive As String

 Super::Start( )

 ' Get current path

 CurrPath = CurDir

 ' If current drive is invalid Reset error to 0

 If Err = 68 Then

 Drive = "Invalid"

 Err = 0

 Else

 ' Get drive letter

 Drive = Left(CurrPath, 2)

-End If

 Msg = "Your current drive is "& Drive & ". "

 ShowFactoryStatus ( Msg )

 '''

 '''

 ' Set drive to D:

 NewDrive= "D:"

 ' Change drive

 ChDrive NewDrive

 Select Case Err

 ' Device unavailable error

 Case 44

-Msg = "That drive is not available. "
+Msq = "That drive is not available. "

 & "No drive change was made."

-+

 ' Disk not ready error

-Case 71

 Msg = "Close the door on your drive and try again"

 ' Illegal function call

 Case 10

 Msg = "Error changing to " & NewDrive

 Case Else

-Msg = "Drive changed to " & UCase$ (NewDrive)
+Msg = "Drive changed to " & UCase$(NewDrive)

 End Select

-ShowFactoryStatus ( Msg )
+ShowFactoryStatus ( Msq )

-End Sub

 '''

-See also ChDir statement CurDir, CurDir\$ functions MkDir statement RmDir statement
+CurDir, CurDir\$ functions

+MkDir statement RmDir statement